Palpo Build Guide

 # Edit palpo.toml to set your server name and database connection

-2. Database Migration in Docker Environment
+2. Docker Environment Database Migrations (Optional)

 # Check migration status